 ‘A nice, cheerful composer (not as crazy as his younger brother Louis), who is not as deep as someone like my cousin [also a composer, EK] Rudolf Escher.
 This Jurriaan is crazy about my prints and is busy composing an orchestral work about it.’*

-Time Spirit is a half-hour triptych in which the parts (with the titles Reptiles, Fish and Birds and Encounter) are connected by dancing intermezzi.
+Time Spirit is a half-hour triptych in which the parts (entitled ‘Reptiles’, ‘Fish and Birds’ and ‘Encounter’) are interconnected by danced intermezzi.
 The clarinettist is the central figure whose loneliness is the main theme of the piece.
-“The personification of human life, from birth to adulthood.
-The circle of musicians expresses the surrounding world.”
-As Andriessen said in an interview with De Tijd.
+‘The personification of human life, from birth to adulthood.
+The circle of musicians expresses the surrounding world’, as Andriessen described it in an interview with De Tijd.

 The premiere was staged at De Doelen in Rotterdam on 19 November 1970.
 Reprises would follow at Delft University of Technology and the Concertgebouw in Amsterdam.
 Escher was a guest at the premiere and wrote about it to son George and his wife Corrie:

 ‘Well, I thought it was impressive!
 I never knew that my silly prints could be interpreted and presented so dramatically.
 Blending together sometimes 10 or more slides of the same print, on different scales, fish and birds growing ever larger, to a shrill climax (such as in ‘Predestination’, where you hear the poor bird squawking its fear of death, as it were, when the fish finally catches it).
 It gave me a lump in my throat and complete strangers who were also listening said it sent shivers down their spines.
 By stepping on a pedal, the solo clarinettist [George Pieterson] was able to electronically amplify the sound of his instrument to insane levels.
 Maybe it was on the verge of “kitsch”, but define kitsch’.